 Even more impact to the poignancy of the Chapel is given by the hand-tinted portraits of the three dead brothers which now hang there.
 These photographs were recently discovered in an attic where they had been stored after the death in 1972 of a surviving brother, Archibald Edward Cubitt.
 The Cubitt family decided the Chapel would be an appropriate place in which to keep them.
 The brothers were photographed by the society photographer Vandyk, possibly as each was commissioned to his regiment.

-At the annual Remembrance service in November a small silver cross and candlesticks are placed on the altar of the Chapel.
+At the annual Remembrance service in November a small cross and candlesticks are placed on the altar of the Chapel.
 The names “Harry, Alick and Hugh” are inscribed on the branches of the cross; the inscription around the base reads: “from Pearl, Rolie, Archie and Guy”.
 The last three names are, of course, those of the three surviving brothers (to whom a memorial plaque can been seen on the west wall of the Chapel).
 Pearl Barrington-Crake was Harry’s unofficial fiancee.
 She later became Lady Montagu of Beaulieu; then, widowed, she married Captain the Hon.
 Edward Pleydell-Bouverie, MVO, RN.

 The altar in the Cubitt Chapel is decorated at other times of the year with flowers arranged by a member of the Cubitt family.